 Your surgeon is the best person to work out if trimodality therapy may be suitable for you.
 Ask your surgeon or oncologist to explain the likely outcome for you.

-An EPP or PD (see opposite page) is a major operation, and not everyone wants to go ahead after the risks and benefits are explained.
-Sometimes, even if someone seems suitable for intensive treatment, the doctor may adjust treatment if the mesothelioma doesn't respond well to chemotherapy, is growing quickly or has spread, or if the person has become too tired or unwell.
+The surgery is a major operation, and not everyone wants to go ahead after the risks and benefits are explained.
+Sometimes, even if someone seems suitable for intensive treatment, the doctor may adjust treatment if the mesothelioma doesn't respond well to chemotherapy, is growing quickly or has spread, or if the person becomes too tired or unwell.